nanobrowser/.github/profile/README.md

-# Welcome to Nanobrowser 🌐
+# Welcome to NanoBrowser 🌐

 _Your AI-powered web automation companion in Chrome_

-Nanobrowser is an open-source browser extension that lets you automate web tasks through natural conversations with AI agents.
+NanoBrowser is an open-source browser extension that lets you automate web tasks through natural conversations with AI agents.

 ## 🎯 Our Mission

 We believe web automation should be as simple as having a conversation.
-Since automation tools require significant browser access, we're building Nanobrowser completely in the open, making transparency and trust our foundation.
+Since automation tools require significant browser access, we're building NanoBrowser completely in the open, making transparency and trust our foundation.

 ## ✨ What We Do